Content from Introduction

 When you first sign up, NocoDB will automatically create a sample Base called Getting Started.
 This Base opens by default and helps you get familiar with the platform’s core features.

 The central area of the screen is where you’ll do most of your work.
-NocoDB follows a simple structure: at the top level, you create a Base, and within that Base, you can add one or more tables.
+NocoDB follows a simple structure: at the top level, you create a Workspace, inside this Workspace you have Bases and within a Base, you can add one or more tables.
 Tables are where your actual data lives, and you can customize them with Views to display and filter your data in different ways.
 We’ll dive into Views in more detail later.

 Creating a Base